People of faith

 Chair: Ms Pontso Segwai

-Treasurer: Mr Simon John Read
+Finance: Mr Simon Read

 Simon is a member of the South African Institute of Public Accountants, and is a partner in an accounting practice in Durban, with 30 years practice in the sector.

-- Rev Storia Seitisho
+Theological Foundations: Rev Storia Seitisho

 Coordinator